Back to blog

 How to Perform a Technical SEO Audit in 2026 (Step-by-Step Guide)

-A complete guide to performing a technical SEO audit.
-Learn what to check, tools to use, and how to prioritize fixes for maximum ranking impact.
+The complete 8-step guide to performing a technical SEO audit.
+Covers crawlability, indexation, Core Web Vitals, structured data, security, and how to prioritize fixes by ranking impact.

 TL;DR

-A technical SEO audit follows 7 steps: crawl your site, check crawlability and indexation, analyze on-page elements, assess Core Web Vitals, audit links, validate structured data, and prioritize fixes by impact.
+A technical SEO audit follows 8 steps: crawl your site, check crawlability and indexation, analyze on-page elements, assess Core Web Vitals, audit links, validate structured data, audit security and HTTPS, and prioritize fixes by impact.
 CrawlRaven automates all 200+ checks and prioritizes issues automatically.

 This guide walks through every step of a technical SEO audit.
 If you want to automate the entire process, CrawlRaven runs all 200+ checks in minutes and prioritizes fixes by ranking impact.
 Try CrawlRaven free for 14 days →